g0v-data/g0v-hackmd-archive/notes/amGF_30tRee8tcVVzurTAw.md

 ---
 tags: g0v-intl
 ---
-# Meetup with g0vers hosted by Kou-shi-kai (浩志会): Growing public mind in the age of individuals.
+# Meetup with g0vers hosted by 浩志會: Growing public mind in the age of individuals.

 ## License
 CC-BY g0v contributors

 ## What's this event?
-It is a brainstorming session with 浩志會 research group from Japan.
+It is an exchange session with 浩志會 research group from Japan.
 Any members from g0v are welcome!
+We are non-engineers, so please do not expect tech-takeaways:laughing:

 ## Event info
-- Proposed time and date: Evening (16:30), June 7th
+- Time and date: 16:30~, June 7th
-＊
 - Place: 茹曦酒店 | OOPS創潮玩團 (Room and floor are TBD)
 - Numbers of 浩志會 visitors: 5~10.
 - Language: English and/or Mandarin (A Japanese interpreter will attend)
+- Fees: None

 ## Intro
 ### Our motivation of hosting the event: